aaronprunty/vezda/README.md

 See the user manual located under the **vezda/docs/** directory for more information on the required data format.

-<sup>1</sup> For imaging objects within heterogeneous host materials, you will need to supply the simulated impulse responses.
-For imaging objects within homogeneous host materials, Vezda can simulate the impulse responses for you, so long as you provide a **pulseFun.py** file.
+<sup>1</sup> For imaging objects within heterogeneous host materials, you will need to supply the simulated impulse responses of the host material from the search grid.
+For imaging objects within homogeneous host materials, Vezda can simulate the impulse responses of the host material for you, so long as you provide a **pulseFun.py** file.
 See the user manual for more information.

 ### Software Prerequisites
 Vezda requires Python 3.
 If you only have Python <= 2.7 on your system, you will need to obtain a Python 3 installation to run the Vezda software.
 Fortunately, there are several options freely available to you which make satisfying this prerequisite simple.
 I personally recommend using the [Anaconda](https://www.anaconda.com/distribution/) distribution if you do not already have a Python 3 installation set up.
 It is perhaps the easiest and quickest way to get a working Python installation up and running with all the scientific and numeric libraries included.
 As Python is cross-platform, you can download an installation for Windows, macOS, and Linux.